Miracle-Blue/nexus/README.md

 ## How It Works

-Nexus attaches to your Dio instances and intercepts all network requests and responses.
+Thunder attaches to your Dio instances and intercepts all network requests and responses.
 The data is displayed in a user-friendly interface that can be accessed by tapping the handle on the side of your app.

 The overlay shows:
 - Request method (GET, POST, PUT, DELETE, etc.)